 When it comes to the difference between primary data and secondary data in marketing research, many examples and types of data collection methods can be given.

 Primary sources of data collection have their advantages (such as addressing specific research problems) and applications in data management and storage.
-On the other hand, secondary data gathering has also a range of benefits, best practices, and an important meaning in the marketing and data world.
+On the other hand, secondary data gathering has also a range of benefits, best practices, and important meaning in the marketing and data world.

 On this page you will learn: